 It is also well understood that the health of mum’s and dad’s can affect their ability to conceive, with factors such as smoking, diet, stress levels, alcohol, and nutrient intake all affecting your chances.
-Making positive habit changes and reducing stress isn’t always easy to do on your own, and sometimes you need extra help to regulate your period or deal with other gynecological issues before thinking about having children.
+Making positive habit changes and reducing stress isn’t always easy to do on your own, and sometimes you need extra help to regulate your system or reduce your stress levels, before thinking about having children.

-This is where we feel that our approach to fertility really shines.
-We help address gynecological issues, nutrient issues, lifestyle and habit issues, help you reduce stress and find greater balance in your life.
+This is where we feel that our offerings, when used as an adjunct to fertility treatments or IVF, really shines.
+We take into account gynecological issues, nutrient issues and lifestyle and habits, to help you reduce stress and pain and find greater balance in your life.
 Think of us as the team in your corner, helping you get some perspective and guide you through the process.

 A dad’s role in fertility

 Currently, there is a laser focus on women and female health when it comes to issues with fertility.
 And even though this is important, the father’s health, which is also equally important tends to be ignored.
 One good example of a man’s health affecting conception is in research showing us that male smokers have a lower sperm count and have shown sperm abnormalities, that could potentially prevent conception.
 Partners of male smokers are also likely to have more difficulties before they can get pregnant and they tend to suffer more miscarriages.